Skip to content

 si

 Traits can only be defined at global scope.
-Trait methods and properties must be made abstract by giving them empty bodies (see issue #285 (opens new window)).
-Trait names should be in PascalCase;
+Trait methods and properties can be abstract or have a default implementation.
+Trait names should be in PascalCase.

 A union consists of a name and then a union body, which contains one or more variants.
 Each variant has a name, and then an optional list of fields: